sabbasani/presto/presto-docs/src/main/sphinx/connector/base-arrow-flight.rst

 ======================
 Arrow Flight Connector
 ======================
 This connector allows querying multiple data sources that are supported by an Arrow Flight server.
+It supports parallel transfers, allowing data to be streamed to or from a cluster of servers simultaneously.
+Arrow's official documentation can be found at https://arrow.apache.org/blog/2019/10/13/introducing-arrow-flight

 Getting Started with base-arrow-module: Essential Abstract Methods for Developers
 ---------------------------------------------------------------------------------